nagajas/NVDL/README.md

 1. Extract features from the dataset using OpenSMILE for audio, 3D-CNN for video, and BERT for text.
 2. Preprocess the data and generate the embeddings.

-## Citation

-If you use this code, please cite the following paper: